grifferz/showing-terminal-output/README.md

   unless I made those changes.
 - `--window` is what adds the fake Mac terminal decoration.
 I'm not thrilled with it but it's perhaps useful to indicate that this is a terminal.
+- I had to use `-c always` on my actual command as otherwise it wouldn't detect that it could use color.
+Could be problematic if the command doesn't support that sort of thing.

 My immediate observation is that since I just had to set `font-family: monospace` in there then this is very unlikely to show up